 Japan | 24.0% |

-South Korea is becoming a key place in the biometric driver identification system market.
+South Korea is becoming a key player in the biometric driver identification system market.
 This is due to new AI-based biometrics, advanced car tech, and government help for smart transport plans.
 The Korea Automobile Testing & Research Institute (KATRI) and MOLIT set rules for using biometrics in travel.

 Key trends are joining many biometrics (like voice, face, and eyes) in smart cars, anti-theft systems based on body traits, and investments by car makers in driver ID-based personalization in electric and high-end cars.